Meadow: Effects on ecological communities

 All the drivers mentioned above give rise to complex, non-linear community responses.
 These responses can be disentangled by looking at multiple climate drivers and species together.
 As different species show varying degrees of phenological responses, the consequence is a so-called phenological reassembly, where the structure of the ecosystem changes fundamentally.
 Phenological responses in blossoming periods of certain plants may not coincide with the phenological shifts of their pollinators or growing periods of plant communities relying on each other may start to diverge.
 A study of meadows in the Rocky Mountains revealed the emergence of a mid-season period with little floral activity.
 Specifically, the study identified that the typical mid-summer floral peak was composed out of several consecutive peaks in dry, mesic and wet meadow systems.
 Phenological responses to climate change let these distinct peaks diverge, leading to a gap during mid-summer.
 This poses a threat to pollinators relying on a continuous supply of floral resources.
 As ecological communities are often highly adapted to local circumstances which can not be reproduced at higher elevations, Debinski et al. describe the short-term changes observed on meadows "as a shift in the mosaic of the landscape composition".
 Therefore, it is important to monitor not only how specific species respond to climate change, but to also investigate them in the context of different habitats they occur in.

-Phenological Reassembly
+Phenological reassembly

 Animals as well as plants are changing rapidly to the anthropogenic global warming, and the number of individuals, habitat occupancy, changing reproductive cycles are the strategies to adapt to this severe and unpredictable environment alterations.
 The different types of meadows all around the planet are different communities of plants (perennial and annual plants) that constantly are interacting with each other to stay alive and reproduce.
 Timing and duration of flowering is one of the phenological reassembly driven by many different factors like snow melt, temperature and soil moisture to mention a few.
-All of the changes that a plant or an animal may go through are depending in habitat’s topography, altitude, and latitude of a specific organism.
-It is important to monitored properly the plants because they are one of the best bioindicators of how climate changes is affecting the planet.
+All of the changes that a plant or an animal may go through are depending in habitat's topography, altitude, and latitude of a specific organism.
+It is important to monitor properly the plants because they are one of the best bioindicators of how climate change is affecting the planet.